ByteEntropyDotCom/reconciliation-core/README.md

-# 🛡️ Event-Core: The Self-Healing Reconciler
+# 🛡️ reconciliation-core: The Self-Healing Reconciler

-The `event-core` is the asynchronous safety net of the ByteEntropy payment ecosystem.
+The `reconciliation-core` is the asynchronous safety net of the ByteEntropy payment ecosystem.
 Its primary job is to resolve transactions stuck in an **UNCERTAIN** state due to network timeouts or bank delays.

 ## 🚀 Role in the Ecosystem
 1. **Detection:** Scans the shared database for transactions with `UNCERTAIN` status.